OraOpenSource/plsql-md-doc/README.md

 gc_color_blue constant varchar2(10) := 'blue';
 ```

 Template Reference: The `@constant` tag is referenced in the template as an array of objects.
-Each entry contains three attributes: `name`, `code`, `description`.
+Each entry contains three attributes: `name`, `code`, `description`, `isPrivate`.
 The following example creates a header entry and a table of constants along with the code.

 ```md
 {{#each constants}}